HongxiBio/SphereSizeFinder/README.md

 4. **Export Results**: Save the measurement data and/or processed image for further analysis or documentation.

    **Important**:
   To accurately measure the diameter of spheres, the presence of a reference circle within the input image is essential.
-And the parameter of diameter should be changed to.
+And the parameter of diameter should be changed too.
 This reference circle must have a markedly different size compared to the spheres being measured.
 It serves as a scale for calibrating measurements, ensuring the precision of diameter calculations.

 ## Contributing